robmoss/git-is-my-lab-book/src/using-git/exercise-use-a-remote-repository.md

 # Exercise: use a remote repository

-In this exercise, you will work use a remote repository to synchronise and merge changes between multiple local repositories, starting from the local `git-exercise` repository that you created in [the previous exercise](exercise-create-a-local-repository.md).
+In this exercise, you will use a remote repository to synchronise and merge changes between multiple local repositories, starting from the local `git-exercise` repository that you created in [the previous exercise](exercise-create-a-local-repository.md).

 ## Create a remote repository